Last Updated on May 29, 2025 by Hannah Stephenson

 It’s easy to get around Cape Town

-Cape Town feels like a very compact city, and most of the good stuff is all centred around the City Bowl and along the Atlantic Seaboard, so it never takes you that long to get from A to B.
+Cape Town feels like a very compact city, and most of the good stuff is pretty close together.
+It really never takes you that long to get from A to B!
+Lots of the neighbourhoods in Cape Town are very walkable.

-If you do want to drive in Cape Town, make sure you read this guide!
+You can also rent a car pretty cheaply.
+But if you do want to drive in Cape Town, make sure you read this guide!

 You never feel the need to “escape”

 Sometimes when you live in a major city, you feel the need to get out fairly frequently and get some peace and quiet.
-Despite its buzzing entertainment scene, Cape Town isn’t like that.
-You can be in the CBD at 9 am, and hiking in the mountains or chilling at the beach by 10.

 Lots to explore nearby